Styphnolobium japonicum: The Majestic Japanese Pagoda Tree

-Styphnolobium japonicum or huái (槐), huái shù (槐树), or huái huā (槐花) is used in Chinese traditional medicine.
-It is one of the 50 fundamental herbs.
-It is believed that Styphnolobium japonicum regulates and cools the blood.
-They use it for the treatment of hypertension, red eyes, conjunctivitis, dizziness, hematemesis, bloody dysentery, etc.
+Traditional Medicinal Uses: In Chinese traditional medicine, Styphnolobium japonicum, known as huái (槐), huái shù (槐树), or huái huā (槐花), holds significant importance.
+It is considered one of the 50 fundamental herbs and is believed to regulate and cool the blood.
+This versatile plant is used in the treatment of various conditions, including hypertension, red eyes, conjunctivitis, dizziness, hematemesis, and bloody dysentery.

 Cultural Significance: In China, the flowers and leaves of Styphnolobium japonicum are used to make herbal tea, showcasing its cultural significance beyond medicinal applications.
 This tree holds historical significance as well.
 Emperor Chongzhen, the last emperor of the Ming dynasty, tragically hanged himself under a Styphnolobium japonicum tree in Meishan, which is currently known as Jingshan Park.